 The Moneydance data structures have been designed so that synchronizing of data can be achieved.
-If you are thinking there should be two separate structures - one designed for people who make use of the feature and one for those that do not I think that is an realistic expectation.
+If you are thinking there should be two separate structures - one designed for people who make use of the feature and one for those that do not I do not think that is an realistic expectation.
 A structure that is designed to facilitate to feature will work quite happily if you do not use the function, but alas not the other way around.

 Moneydance has a core data file then the .TXN files you see, periodically these files are rolled into the main data file FWIW, What happens is that Moneydance reads the trunk file then reads the TXN files for newer data, these TXN just contain one or more transactions, so it is working somewhat like a journaling system.
 When you add transaction the software writes out TXN files